 The Loop, or Downtown Chicago, is arguably the most popular area.
 With plenty of attractions and things to see, it’s a great place to stay for your first visit.
 As long as you stay aware of your surroundings, it’s a very safe area as well.

-Is Chicago Safe for Families?
+How Safe is Chicago for Families?

 Downtown Chicago is a fantastic city for a family break.
 There is so much packed into Chi Town that you and your children will surely never get bored and have an awesome time.